ni/nimble/CONTRIBUTING.md

 ### NPM packages

-To install npm packages start from the root of the repository and use `npm install <my-package> --workspace=path/to/target`.
+To install npm packages start from the root of the repository and use `npm install <new-package> --workspace=<target-package-name>`.

 Example: Install `five` in an npm workspace project: